googleforgames/open-match/README.md

 ### Generate Matches!

-The in a real setup, a game backend (Director / DGS etc.) will request Open Match for mathes.
+In a real setup, a game backend (Director / DGS etc.) will request Open Match for matches.
 For demo purposes, this is simulated by a backend client that requests Open Match to continuously list matches till it runs out of players.

 ```bash
 # Install the example MMF and Evaluator.